nards-it/nards-db-backup/README.md

 # Flask Backup Application

 A Flask application that schedules and manages database backups using cron jobs.
-It supports both MySQL and PostGIS databases and can restore backups via command-line arguments.
+It supports MySQL, PostgreSQL and PostGIS databases and can restore backups via command-line arguments.

 ## Features